luciotato/LiteScript/reference/Producer_c.lite.md

 call the specific statement (if,for,print,if,function,class,etc) .produce()

         var mark = .lexer.outCode.markSourceMap(.indent)
-        .out .specific
+        .specific.produce

 add ";" after the statement
-then EOL comment (if it isnt a multiline statement) then NEWLINE

         if not .specific.skipSemiColon
           .addSourceMap mark
-          .out ";"

-          // comments: 0=>no comments, 1=>source line & source comments 2=>add compiled by
-          //if .lexer.options.comments is 1 and not .specific has property "body"
-          //      .out .getEOLComment()

-          .out NL
+          .out ";",NL

-helper function to determine if a statement is a declaration (can be outside a funcion in "C") or a "statement" (must be inside a funcion in "C")
+helper method to determine if a statement is a declaration (can be outside a funcion in "C") or a "statement" (must be inside a funcion in "C")

       helper method isDeclaration returns boolean
         return .specific is instance of Grammar.ClassDeclaration
             or .specific is instance of Grammar.FunctionDeclaration
-            or .specific is instance of Grammar.VarStatement
             or .specific.constructor in [
                     Grammar.ImportStatement
                     Grammar.DeclareStatement
                     Grammar.CompilerStatement
                     ]

+        //Note: Do not include Grammar.VarStatement, because it is handled as 3 separated statements
+        // a [extern declaration], a module level declaration, and the initialization at __moduleInit
+        // if it has initialization, it is "executable"

       helper method isExecutableStatement returns boolean
         return not .isDeclaration()

     append to class Grammar.Oper